Vmoto Remains Under Stress

 Vmoto’s Strategic Play – InsightEV

-Vmoto has turned early stage investor for a host of fleet mobility startups across the world.
-The investments are in the form of scooters, batteries, chargers, and other fleet infra.
-This is helping the company get a foothold in a new market with limited spending.
+Vmoto has turned early-stage investor for a host of fleet mobility startups across the world.
+The investments are in the form of scooters, batteries, chargers.

 Vmoto has made this play in Singapore, Thailand, South Africa, Indonesia, and the UK.